rrcobb/blog/src/pages/posts/2013-11-21-midsemester-slump.md

 description: Short, intense classes might be better than long semesters of divided attention
 categories: articles
 date: 2013-11-21T01:48:00+00:00
-tags: [blog diamondback]
+tags: [blog, diamondback]
 keywords:
 image:
 ---
 *This post originally appeared as a column in [The Diamondback](http://www.diamondbackonline.com/opinion/article_f4b3cf78-5278-11e3-ab2b-0019bb30f31a.html)*

 This week is the week I hit my midsemester slump.

 Every semester, there comes a time when I feel drained, all of my courses seem dull, work seems rote and I barely manage to drag myself to class (much less study).
 I see the same drained expression on the faces of friends and classmates semester after semester, year after year.

 Lately, I've realized this doesn't have to happen.
 In my own experience, I slump sometime between the excitement at the beginning of the semester and the mad rush of finals and projects at the end.
 There are a few weeks of dead time that hit at about week eight that aren't fun or productive.
 That got me thinking: What if courses were shorter?

 If my class ended next week, I surely wouldn't be in this slump - the motivation from exams would get me off my butt and back to the books.
 A 10-week semester could still cover a substantial amount of material -- maybe even the same as our 16-week one.